wodxgod/Minecraft-Session-Token-Stealer/README.md

 <h1 align="center">Minecraft Session Token Stealer</h1>
 <p align="center">A Minecraft session token strealer written in Python 3.</p>

+**What can I use these tokens for?** You can use these tokens to hijack accounts temporarily, as if they restart their game, their session token will get changed.

 # Features
  - No local caching
  - Transferring via Discord webhook